-I found out slowly that there are some advantages and many disadvantages of taking hitchhikers along in your guts.
+To be clear, these parasites were much friendlier than the ones I encountered while seriously sick in India.
+Regardless, I found out slowly that there are some advantages and many disadvantages of taking hitchhikers along in your guts.
+They make terrible souvenirs.

 For weeks afterward, including the two weeks spent during my first trip to Burma, I noticed that my energy levels were lower than normal.
 I also had perpetual mucus drainage but didn’t have a cold.

 Even stranger, I just couldn’t eat enough no matter how hard I tried.
 Seriously.
 I lost over 10 pounds in three weeks.
 Meanwhile, I would eat until my jaw was tired and I couldn’t afford to put any more food into my face.
 At street-food carts, I would eat a noodle soup and then immediately order another one to follow up the first.